Duan-JM/awesome-papers-fewshot/README.md

 ### Special (such as Architecture?)
 #### External Memory
+- [x] [ICML 2016] Meta-Learning with Memory-Augmented Neural Networks

+    This work lead NTM into the image classification, technically, this work should not belong to the few-shot problems.
+    This method can identify the image labels, even the true label of current image are inputed along with the next image.

 - [x] [ICLR 2019] Adaptive Posterior Learning-Few-Shot Learning with a Surprise-Based Memory Module
 - [x] [CVPR 2018] Memory Matching Networks for One-Shot Image Recognition